-Use of cryogenically compatible components (i.e., stainless steel, high nickel alloys, copper, suitable gaskets, etc.) throughout the system, up to the customer's battery limit.
-The customer shall be duly advised that the system, up to and including the end use point, shall also be cryogenically suitable.
+Use cryogenically compatible materials (e.g., stainless steel, high nickel alloys, copper, suitable gaskets) throughout the system, up to the customer's battery limit.
+The customer shall be advised that the system, up to and including the end use point, shall also be cryogenically suitable.
 Inherent in this approach is the need to provide adequate pipeline flexibility for the full temperature range.